-Arkitekturupprororet (roughly translated “The Architectural Uprising”) is people’s movement against modernism/neo-modernism and the continued uglification of our cities.
+Arkitekturupprororet (roughly translated “The Architectural Uprising”) is a people’s movement against modernism/neo-modernism and the continued uglification of our cities.

-It started in 2014 as a Swedish Facebook community which now has more than 56,000 followers in our main group alone, and has grown into a network with many thousands more members in our theme groups, local groups and our sister groups in Norway, Denmark, Finland, Estonia, and UK.
+It started in 2014 as a Swedish Facebook community which now has more than 56,000 followers in our main group alone, and has grown into a network with many thousands more members in our theme groups, local groups and our sister groups in Norway, Denmark, Finland, Estonia and UK.